Mrs Susannah McShane

 It is my privilege and pleasure to be the headteacher of Co-op Academy Woodslee.

-I have been headteacher for two years having previously worked at schools in Rock Ferry and Norris Green and teaching in settings in Romania, Sri Lanka and America.
+I have been headteacher for three years having previously worked at schools in Rock Ferry and Norris Green and teaching in settings in Romania, Sri Lanka and America.
 I grew up in Bromborough which is a small yet thriving community.
 There is a sense of belonging here and I am blessed to be given the opportunity to ‘pay back’ the community that prepared me for this stage of my learning journey.

 Every day is different in my role.
 I am always learning and it is never boring!
 I love leading our academy, challenging and supporting staff, and children to be the best they can be.
 Every child matters and it is our duty to give our children the best start in life and prepare them for the next phase in their learning journey; in doing so we are giving the future generation the skills, knowledge, expertise and experiences for their future.
 This empowers the community in which we serve; we have the capacity to be the difference.